launchableinc/cli/getting-started.md

 ## test step

-# initiate a Launchable session
+# initiate a Launchable session for this build
 launchable record session ...

 # run tests
 bundle exec rails test

-# send test results to Launchable
+# send test results to Launchable for this session
 launchable record tests ...
 ```